Robotics-DAI-FMFI-UK/cu-lIllI/bipedal movement/README.md

 ./coppeliaSim.sh Lilli.ttt

+LilliCrouching.ttt  -scene that was used in experiments with crouching robot Lilli

 model.ttm   -it is a model of robot Lilli with legs next to each other, in init() function robot will move its upper body to the right

 modelK10.ttm -model of robot with bended left knee and left leg in the front (modelK15.ttm and modelK20.ttm are other models with the same properties except with greater bending in left knee)